Ulychee/GitTest/README.md

 This section has moved here: https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify

-### 'xxx'
+### 'TestSet'

-This is a text to practice how to use git commang line.
+this group is here to collect some of my react hook function